Enabling legal & policy environments for universal health coverage

-Effective and sustainable health responses require legal and policy environments that reduce inequalities and social exclusion that drive poor health and promote effective and inclusive governance for health
+Effective and sustainable health responses require law, rights and policy environments that reduce inequalities and social exclusion that drive poor health and promote effective and inclusive governance for health.

-The United Nations Development Programme supports countries to develop enabling legal and policy environment that support effective and sustainable health responses, including:
+UNDP supports countries to develop an enabling law, rights and policy environment that supports effective and sustainable health responses, including:

-- Protecting and upholding the rights to equality, non-discrimination and health, including sexual and reproductive health and rights, and access to medicines
+- protecting and upholding rights to equality, non-discrimination and health, including sexual and reproductive health and rights, and access to medicines

-National health, HIV, TB and malaria strategies, plans and proposals, including Global Fund funding proposals, should include interventions aimed at achieving a strengthened legal and policy environment to protect human rights and gender equality.
+National health, HIV, TB and malaria strategies, plans and proposals, including Global Fund funding proposals, should include interventions aimed at achieving a strengthened law, rights and policy environment to protect human rights and gender equality.

-An enabling legal and policy framework to address critical enablers for health requires several mutually reinforcing interventions that include
+An enabling law, rights and policy framework to address critical enablers for health requires several mutually reinforcing interventions that include:

-- Sensitization of law-makers and law enforcers, to strengthen the awareness and understanding of how vulnerable and key populations experience human rights and gender-related barriers to access to health care, and access to justice and the need for rights-based responses and appropriate law enforcement
+- sensitization of law-makers and law enforcers, strengthen understanding of how vulnerable and key populations experience human rights and gender-related barriers to access to health care and justice and the need for rights-based responses and appropriate law enforcement

-- Addressing gender inequality, harmful gender norms and gender-based violence that impact on the health rights of vulnerable and key populations
+- addressing gender inequality, harmful gender norms and gender-based violence that restrict the health rights of vulnerable and key populations

 - stigma and discrimination reduction